Renaissance architecture: Political

-In the 15th century, Florence, Venice and Naples extended their power through much of the area that surrounded them, making the movement of artists possible.
+In the 15th century, Florence and Venice extended their power through much of the area that surrounded them, making the movement of artists possible.
 This enabled Florence to have significant artistic influence in Milan, and through Milan, France.

 In 1377, the return of the Pope from the Avignon Papacy and the re-establishment of the Papal court in Rome, brought wealth and importance to that city, as well as a renewal in the importance of the Pope in Italy, which was further strengthened by the Council of Constance in 1417.
-Successive Popes, especially Julius II, 1503–13, sought to extend the Pope’s temporal power throughout Italy.
+Successive Popes, especially Julius II, 1503–13, sought to extend the Papacy's temporal power throughout Italy.

 Commercial

 In the early Renaissance, Venice controlled sea trade over goods from the East.
 The large towns of Northern Italy were prosperous through trade with the rest of Europe, Genoa providing a seaport for the goods of France and Spain; Milan and Turin being centres of overland trade, and maintaining substantial metalworking industries.
 Trade brought wool from England to Florence, ideally located on the river for the production of fine cloth, the industry on which its wealth was founded.
-By dominating Pisa, Florence gained a seaport, and also maintained dominance of Genoa.
+By dominating Pisa, Florence gained a seaport, and became the most powerful state in Tuscany.
 In this commercial climate, one family in particular turned their attention from trade to the lucrative business of money-lending.
 The Medici became the chief bankers to the princes of Europe, becoming virtually princes themselves as they did so, by reason of both wealth and influence.
 Along the trade routes, and thus offered some protection by commercial interest, moved not only goods but also artists, scientists and philosophers.